 - a.
 The State Association and/or National Delegate(s) should then take a vote of (1) State Association members (if one exists) or (2) at the direction of the National Delegate(s) the NSCA will solicit bids from the eligible clubs in the state, send the bid forms to the National Delegates to review, then send the bids out with a voting ballot and deadline to all NSCA members in good standing who reside within the state, collect and count all ballots, and notify the National Delegate(s) and bidding clubs of the results. - b.
 If the second method is used and the vote results in a tie, the National Delegate(s) shall cast a vote for the club they think should be awarded the tournament.
 This vote should break the tie; however, if there is still a tie, the Regional Executive Council members will be contacted to review the bids.
 The Regional Executive Council members will then cast a tie-breaking vote for the club they feel should host the state tournament." - c.
-All-State Championships must utilize the NSCA Classification system. - d.
-To be eligible for class prizes, monies and/or awards at State Championships, a shooter must have shot a minimum of 300 registered 12 gauge & sub-gauge combined targets in the current year, prior to the shoot.
+All-State Championships must utilize the NSCA Classification system.

+- d.
+Only the official awarded/approved State Championship consisting of the Main Sporting Clays Event will be recognized as a State Championship by the NSCA, and only this event will utilize the penalty class rule for State Championships (IV-B-3-e).
+There will only be one official NSCA State Championship per state, per year. - To be eligible for class prizes, monies and/or awards e. at State Championships, a shooter currently in AA, A, B, C, or D classes must have shot a minimum of 300 registered 12 gauge & sub-gauge combined targets in the current year, prior to the shoot.
 Minimum target requirements are for 12 gauge events only.
 League and monthly targets no longer count toward penalty class minimums.
 Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
 Example: If a shooter does not have a minimum of 300 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and win prizes, monies and/or awards in a penalty class, one class above his/her current class.
 No State Championship shall require more or less than the 300 target minimum.

-- 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - e.
-Following the State Championship all shooters who were placed in a penalty class as a result of their failure to meet the 300 registered target requirement, will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class they will remain in that penalty class for the remainder of the shoot year.
-If the shooter was originally in class E and the newly assigned higher class, based on penalty class, is class D, and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - f.
+There is no penalty class for master class shooters. - 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - placed in a penalty class as a result of their failure to meet the 300 registered target requirement, will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class they will remain in that penalty class for the remainder of the shoot year.
+If the shooter was originally in class D and the newly assigned higher class, based on penalty class, is class C, and if the shooter subsequently wins sufficient punches in the event, he will advance to class B. - g.
 There are no minimum target requirement for sub-gauge events to be eligible for prizes, monies and or awards.